|Name||浙江 (zhè jiāng) ['Qiantang River' 'river'] Old Name Chekiang WG|

 |GDP||72,967 (16.05 %) [7th]|

 The Mausoleum of Yu The Great ➚ of the ancient Xia dynasty is located at Shaoxing south-east of Hangzhou.
 After the break-up of the Zhou dynasty, Zhejiang was split between the Wu (north) and Yue (south) kingdoms.
-It became a vassal state of China in the Qin unification.
+It became a vassal state of China in the Qin dynasty unification.
 Later, in the Three Kingdoms period Sun Quan ➚ a native of Fuyuan became the King of Wu.
 The Wu language form of Chinese is still widely spoken within Zhejiang province.

 Hangzhou is an ancient and interesting city.
-It stands at the southern end of the Grand Canal from Beijing which was built in the 7th century and even served as the Chinese capital during the Southern Song dynasty when the north was overrun by the Jin dynasty and then the Mongols.
+It stands at the southern end of the Grand Canal from Beijing which was built in the 7th century and even served as the capital of China during the Southern Song dynasty when the north was overrun by the Jin dynasty and then the Mongols.
 More recently the nearby Qinshan ➚ nuclear power plant was the first to be built using Chinese technology.

 The West Lake ➚ at Hangzhou ➚ is a famous tourist spot.
 The lake covers 1,483 acres [6 sq kms] acres and has woods on all sides.
 It has three islands at its center, one of which (Yingzhou) contains a lake which itself has an island.
 Elegant causeways run along the banks.
 The 'Temple of Inspired Seclusion ➚' reached by the Bai causeway on the north bank has fine views.
 The Su Causeway is named after the famous Song poet Su Shi who was governor of Hangzhou for a while.
 On the West bank is the Temple to Yue Fei ➚, an unfairly disgraced General on the Southern Song dynasty.
 Hangzhou has a notable Botanical Garden with an impressive collection of species of bamboo.